Svetasv logo

 16 Look in the scroll of the Lord and read:

-None of these will be missing, not one will lack her mate.
-Surely [h] it is his mouth that has given the order, and his Spirit will gather them together.
+None of these will fail [i], not one will lack its counterpart [j].
+Surely [k] it is his mouth that has given the order, and his Spirit will gather them together.

-17 He allots their portions; his hand distributes them by line [i].
-They will possess it forever and dwell there from generation to generation.
+17 He allots their portions; his hand distributes them by measure.
+They will possess it forever and remain with it [l] from generation to generation.

 Retranslation notes for Isaiah 34